Switching KiwiSaver shouldn’t be done lightly. There’s a lot to compare, so be clear when you do your analysis. You’re considering two things:

 Am I with the right Kiwisaver provider?

 Not all KiwiSaver funds are created equal.
 Two apparently similar balanced funds, for example, might be growing at different rates.
 That could be due to investing choices made by the provider’s staff.
 Or it could be due to layers and layers of hidden fees (and the obvious ones as well).
 For this reason some investors prefer lower fee passive KiwiSaver funds that follow and index rather than more expensive to run active ones where clever fund managers try to “beat the index” by choosing high growth investments.
 Either way you can compare KiwiSaver funds and fund managers here on Canstar’s website.

 Check the fees.
 There’s a great fee debate going on with KiwiSaver.
-Looking at management fees, administration fees, expense fees, trustee fees and annual member fees, CANSTAR has calculated that for a KiwiSaver member with an account balance of $11,500 in a balanced fund, average annual fees would be approximately $154.
-The average cost, though, does hide significant differences in the level of fees charged between products.
-All other things being equal, those differences can eat into your retirement savings over time.
+Differences in fees can eat into your retirement savings over time.
 There are arguments for and against high fees.
 Some KiwiSaver providers argue that their (higher) performance fees based on how well their funds do ARE worth it for investors in the long run because their returns will they say be higher.
-Do consider the KiwiSaver fees listed in our 2016 KiwiSaver star rating report.
 Fees can mean many thousands of dollars difference in how much money you get out of KiwiSaver at the other end in retirement (or when you buy your first home).